This topic explains how to install LabKey on a Windows machine, along with its prerequisites: Java, Apache Tomcat, and a database.

 - @@jdbcUser@@ - the same username specified when creating the PosgreSQL db above.
 In this example 'labkey'.

 - @@jdbcPassword@@ - the same password specified when creating the PosgreSQL db above.

 Start LabKey Server

 - On the Services panel, restart Apache Tomcat

 - If you are installing on a local machine, visit the LabKey home page at:

 or, if you are installing on a remote server:

-- For a new server, you are invited to create the initial user profile, which is a Site Administrator.
+- For a new server, you are invited to create the initial user profile, as a Site Administrator.

 - (Current Topic) Install on Windows: Main Components